XueXinping18/ece550/README.md

 > This file convert the 32-bit instruction to 5-bit operation code, destination register, source register, memory address and PC address according to different types of instructions.
 Then read or write data from or to the registers or memory.

 ### Clock
->Instruction Memory and Register File's clock freqeuncy is four times of the clock frequency of Processor so that the longest path within the datapath can be finished within a clock cycle of the processor and the instruction is updated right after the update of PC.
-To avoid dirty write to the memory, Data Memory's clock frequency is double of the clock frequency of the processor, with the value being reversed.
+>Clock cycle of Imem is 4 times of the processor so that the update in PC can be reflected to update in instruction within 1/4 cycle.
+Clock cycle of Register file is 4 times of the processor so that the longest data path, i.e., lw can finish two register operation and one memory operation within one clock cycle of processor.
+Clock cycle of dmem is double the processor and reversed to avoid dirty write.